OmerCodes/QuikLanguage/index.md

 + print variable << variable
 ```
 or More by puttting "<<"
-prints more than one thing or variables or text the supported printable variables are all including bool etc.\
+prints more than one thing or variables or text the supported printable variables are all including bool etc.
+### Common Mistake
-**Common Mistake:** Make sure your signs are the right way: << not >> or else your compiler will give the error: "operators not recognized Hint: have you put the operaters like this << ?
+**Common Mistake:** Make sure your signs are the right way: << not >> or else your compiler will give the error: "operators not recognized Hint: have you put the
+operaters like this << ?

 ### Examples
-**Example:**
+**Example 1:**
 ```diff
 + print "Hello " << "World"
 !
 Output: Hello World